 Use employer language carefully

-RoleMath's public ATS packet is useful for language, but it is not a labor-market census.
-The current field network technician sample captured 47 heuristic postings, including 46 title/public-ready postings.
+RoleMath's public ATS sample is useful for language, but it is not a labor-market census.
+The current field network technician sample captured a sample of 47 public postings (46 with a matching title).
 Recurring language included troubleshooting, Python, Excel, Linux, JavaScript, API, Asana, and OpenAI.
 Certification mentions in that sample included CCNA, Network+, Server+, and Linux+.

 Use this as vocabulary, not as market share.
 It can help a reader decide which proof to build: troubleshooting notes, basic Python or scripting notes, a spreadsheet-based install inventory, Linux command-line checks, and network diagrams.
 It cannot prove that every employer requires those tools, that a credential changes pay, or that the sample predicts next year.